shawnyshe/daily_motto/README.md

-# SILLY ME SILLY YOU
+# SILLY ME and you?
+require more collective effort...